top of page

 The adjective 'centrifugal' has its etymological origins in Latin.
 It is derived from the Latin word 'centrum,' meaning 'center,' and 'fugere,' which translates to 'to flee' or 'to run away.'
 When combined, 'centrifugus' in Latin signifies 'fleeing from the center' or 'moving away from the center.'
 This term was used to describe forces, movements, or processes that exhibit a tendency to move outward or away from a central point or axis.
 In the context of physics and mechanics, 'centrifugal' refers to the outward force experienced by an object in circular motion, pulling it away from the center of rotation.
 Thus, 'centrifugal' retains its etymological connection to the concept of moving away from a central point, emphasizing the idea of outward movement or force.

-Quiz: Find the meaning of the adjective centrifugal:
+Find the correct meaning of the adjective centrifugal:

 Try Again!